Anbaric Development Partners: The Hudson Transmission System

 The Hudson Project, or the Hudson Transmission System, is project developed by a partnership including Anbaric.
 It consists of a 660-MW high-voltage direct current system which connects upstate New Jersey and Manhattan by traveling beneath the Hudson River.
 The cable carries power from an electrical substation in Ridgefield Park, New Jersey (site of the Bergen Generating Station) to one located on West 49th Street, New York and provides enough power for 400,000 homes.
 The project was completed in 2013 and cost approximately $850 million.

-Projects Under Development
+Projects under development

 Microgrids

 Anbaric's target microgrid customers include real estate buildings, hospitals, industrial facilities, government buildings, and municipalities throughout New York.
 In the summer of 2015, Anbaric was part of a team that received funding from New York State's NY Prize program to conduct microgrid feasibility studies in the Village of Freeport and Staten Island University Hospital.